 - Are ancestral enzymes functionally promiscuous?
 Does specificity increase during evolution?

 - To what extent is evolution adaptive or due to chance events?

 - How many substitutions are required for evolution of a new function?

 - Do novel functions evolve by small or large increments?

 - How "reversible" are evolutionary trajectories?
 Does the order of substitutions matter?

 - What is the importance of correlations among mutations (epistasis)?

 The answers to these questions have broad implications for understanding the protein structure-function relationship, including rational efforts to design (and redesign) proteins for particular functions.

 Bayesian methods in structural bioinformatics

-From a Bayesian viewpoint, probability is a measure of a degree of belief, and thus probability theory can formally be considered as an extension of classic Aristotelian logic in the presence of uncertainty.
-In recent years Bayesian statistics has experienced a great resurgence, due to theoretical advances, massive increases in computing power, and successful applications to complex and difficult scientific problems.
+From a Bayesian viewpoint, probability is a measure of a degree of belief, and thus probability theory is formally an extension of classic Aristotelian logic in the presence of uncertainty.
+In recent years Bayesian methods have experienced a great resurgence, due to theoretical advances, massive increases in computing power, and successful applications to complex and difficult scientific problems.